unsw-cse-soc/Data-curation-API/README.md

 Notice:

 We encourage researchers/developers to cite our paper if you have used our APIs, libraries, tools or datasets.

+* Beheshti, Tabebordbar, Benatallah, Nouri: "On Automating Basic Data Curation Tasks", WWW 2017, Perth Australia.
+* Beheshti, Tabebordbar, Benatallah, Nouri: "Data Curation APIs", CoRR abs/1612.03277 (2016).

-You can find the technical report and user guide from the following link:
+You can find the technical report and user guide from the following link: https://arxiv.org/abs/1612.03277

-https://arxiv.org/abs/1612.03277